 The 2017 Massachusetts Child Support Guidelines allow a court considering the best interests of the children to weigh “none, some, or all overtime income or income from a secondary job” from the calculation of gross income for child support purposes.
 A presumption exists that any part-time job, overtime pay or second-job income not be considered in a future child support order if the payor or recipient parent began receiving such income after the initial child support order was entered.

 If you have any questions about alimony, child support, or any other issues regarding family law, please contact our firm.
-You may schedule a free consultation with an experienced family law lawyer today.
+You may schedule a free consultation with an experienced family law attorney today.
 Call our offices at 978-225-9030 during business hours or complete a contact form online.
-Do not hesitate to call our offices today.

 Alimony is court-ordered support from one spouse to another.
 In 2011, Massachusetts adopted the Alimony Reform Act.
 The Act, which took effect in March, 2012, governs the type, the amount, the duration, and the termination of alimony payments.
 In Massachusetts, there are four types of alimony: (1) General Term alimony (provides regular support for a length of time based on the length of the marriage); (2) Rehabilitative alimony (provides regular support until the ex-spouse is able to be self-sustaining); (3) Reimbursement alimony (provides regular or one-time support for a shorter marriage to make up for costs that the ex-spouse paid in supporting the other spouse); and (4) Transitional alimony (provides regular or one-time support).